StackStorm/st2contrib/README.md

 Name | Description
 ---- | -----------
-delete | Delete an entry from a ServiceNow Table get | Get an entry from a ServiceNow Table get_non_structured | Run a string GET query on the ServiceNow API insert | Insert an entry to a ServiceNow Table update | Update an entry in a ServiceNow Table
+approve_change | Run a string GET query on the ServiceNow API assign_incident_to | Run a string GET query on the ServiceNow API delete | Delete an entry from a ServiceNow Table get | Get an entry from a ServiceNow Table get_incidents_assigned_to | Run a string GET query on the ServiceNow API get_non_structured | Run a string GET query on the ServiceNow API get_user | Run a string GET query on the ServiceNow API insert | Insert an entry to a ServiceNow Table set_incident_owner | Run a string GET query on the ServiceNow API update | Update an entry in a ServiceNow Table

 ### signalr pack